FIRE Abroad Country Calculator (2026): Compare Costs and FI Timeline by Country

 • Ignoring healthcare and insurance drift after age 50.

-• Forgetting one-time relocation costs (documents, flights, deposits, setup).
+• Forgetting one-time relocation costs such as deposits, flights, documents, setup, and legal fees.

 • Using one exchange-rate assumption with no downside buffer.